 After exploring Karnak Temple, the guide will escort guests along the recently restored Avenue of Sphinxes, connecting it directly to Luxor Temple.
 As they walk or drive the short distance, the guide will explain the significance of this ancient ceremonial route.
 Upon arrival at Luxor Temple, the guide will highlight its grand entrance with colossal statues of Ramses II and the towering obelisk.
 Inside, guests will learn about the temple’s role in religious festivals, its blend of ancient Egyptian and later Roman influences, and see intricate carvings, sacred chambers, and the beautifully lit courtyards as the tour continues into the evening.

-A hearty dish made with lentils, rice, pasta, chickpeas, and fried onions, topped with a spicy tomato sauce and garlic vinegar.
+A popular street food made with a mix of rice, lentils, chickpeas, pasta, and fried onions, topped with a spicy tomato sauce.

-A traditional breakfast dish made from slow-cooked fava beans, often served with tahini, lemon juice, and olive oil.
+A traditional breakfast dish made with mashed fava beans, garlic, lemon juice, and olive oil, often served with bread.

-A green leafy vegetable soup, often served with chicken or rabbit and eaten with bread.
+A green leafy vegetable soup made with jute leaves, garlic, and coriander, often served with rice or bread.

-This period offers the most comfortable weather for sightseeing and outdoor activities.
-The temperatures are mild, making it ideal for exploring the ancient sites.
+This period offers the most pleasant weather for sightseeing and outdoor activities.
+The temperatures are mild, making it ideal for exploring the city's historical sites.

 Egyptian Pound (EGP)